 I could do that.
 Or I could just explain why I don't think it's a very good game and get a much more violent and hateful response when it becomes clear that I'm not just "being a contrarian troll".
-Because the society we live in apparently treats any kind of critique toward the shallow entertainment media one consumes as a grave insult to one's person that must be avenged at all costs, up to and including abuse, harassment and physical violence.
+Because the society we live in apparently treats any kind of critique toward the shallow entertainment media one consumes as a grave affront to one's personal honor that must be avenged at all costs, up to and including abuse, harassment and physical violence.
 Yep, you're sure to change peoples' minds that way, guys!
 Bullying people into silence or brainwashed obedience to the will of your personal echo chamber means you're always right!
 Don't forget to heap on the character assassination while you're at it, too - by casually dropping buzzwords like "racist" or "casual" or "fanboy" or "hypocrite" or "biased" in reference to your

 The game opens with a long, long, long cutscene explaining how a bunch of characters rose up against a dark dragon and that's causing the world to slowly end, or something.
 It all ends up being pretty inconsequential anyway because there's virtually no plot in the game itself unless you feel like going well out of your way to find easily-missed NPCs who fill in the story one tiny clue at a time.
 Not to mention the fact that by the time you've endured all the dozens of cheap deaths and gotten to a new area, you've most likely stopped caring that this game has a story anyways.